ravendesignsystem/rds/src/docs/dev/blocks/footer/footerbrand/index.md

 ## Implementation Notes

 Include the HTML globally in your footer.
 This block can be used in conjunction with other [footer blocks](#) as long as it is the last block on all pages.
 No other visible blocks should appear after it.

+If possible, use a server-side date function for the copyright notice.

 ##When To Avoid